Mithers/Data_Science_Portfolio/Project Miles Ahead/Exploratory Data Analysis/README.md

 This allows you to put that information in to a pandas data frame and perform analysis.

-##See jupyter notebook for actual analysis.
+##See jupyter notebook entitled "EDA.ipynb" for actual analysis.